kaiban-ai/kaibanjs-docs/docs/core-concepts/04-Teams.md

 - **Returns:** Array of all tasks.

 ### The Team Store
-The store serves as the backbone for state management within the AgenticJS framework.
+The store serves as the backbone for state management within the KaibanJS framework.
 It uses [Zustand](https://github.com/pmndrs/zustand) to provide a centralized and reactive system that efficiently manages and maintains the state of agents, tasks, and entire team workflows.

 **Integration with Team:**